Evil

 Jump to: navigation, search

-Version 0.31: This article is up to date for the latest stable release of Dungeon Crawl Stone Soup.
+Version 0.31: This article may not be up to date for the latest stable release of Crawl.

 Evil (also "unholy") is a label used to describe immoral deeds, objects, forces, or beings.
 Evil is usually contrasted with good, which describes things that are beneficial and actively make the world a better place.
 In Crawl, there are many sources of evil.